 Many new advertisers work quickly through the campaign creation process and fail to make use of all the real estate Google is offering your ads in the SERPs: namely ad extensions.
 By making simple additions like adding your company’s phone number or a list of relevant site links to your ads, you can capture more room in the SERPs and offer searchers additional ways to reach your site or contact you.
 You can learn more about ad extensions on Google’s official page on the topic or check out the video below if you’re not familiar with the concept behind ad extensions:

-And you can find them in their own tab within the AdWords interface.
+And you can find them in their own tab within the Google Ads interface.